vcable/Calculator/README.md

 -Currently rounds numbers to two decimal places

+-Has fully functional delete key (no keyboard input for this yet)

 TO ADD:

--Backspace button

 -Two displays (top display shows operands and operator, bottom display shows result of operations)

+-A scientific calculator mode (squaring, logarithms, etc)

+-At some point in the likely distant future I would like to add a graphing calculator, similar to what Desmos offers

 BUGS TO FIX:

--Keyboard input for operators (+, *, /, -, =) and "." is broken
+-Keyboard input for operators (+, *, /, -, =), Del, and "." is broken

 -For some reason it's impossible to start inputting through the keyboard before clicking at least one button with the mouse